Large language models for automated scholarly paper review: A survey: Background of LLMs and their applications in ASPR

-Another pie chart at the bottom of the right-hand side shows the ratio of open-source to closed-source models, with the number of open-source models being 17 and closed-source models being 9.
-The high percentage of open source models reflects the enthusiasm of developers and researchers to participate in ASPR improvements and innovations.
-Open-source models are favored for their transparency and verifiability.
-Their internal mechanisms are publicly available, which facilitates a comprehensive understanding and independent verification of the research results, ensures transparency and reproducibility, and fits the stringent requirements of peer review.
-In addition, the absence of license fees makes open-source models ideal for resource-limited situations.
-Finally, the charts demonstrate the diversity of LLMs in the ASPR field, with many options beyond the most popular models, providing users with the opportunity to pick the most suitable tool for their specific needs.
+The pie chart of ``Source Type'' demonstrates the distribution between open-source and closed-source models.
+Open-source models account for approximately 2.7 times the percentage of closed-source models.
+This dominance of open-source solutions underscores the collaborative spirit and innovative drive among researchers and developers in advancing ASPR-related methodologies.
+Open-source models are particularly valued for their transparency and verifiability.
+Their internal mechanisms are publicly accessible, which facilitates a comprehensive understanding and independent verification of the research results.
+This openness ensures transparency, reproducibility, and adherence to the stringent requirements of peer review.
+In addition, the absence of license fees makes open-source models ideal for resource-limited settings.

-In the future, as the research in this area continues to deepen and become more standardized, the table is expected to be supplemented with more detailed information, thus presenting a more comprehensive picture of the actual status of LLMs in ASPR applications.
+The pie chart of ``Model Series'' illustrates the distribution of model series in the ASPR field, divided into three main categories: GPT series, Llama series, and Others.
+Among them, the GPT series, including ChatGPT, GPT-4, GPT-4o, and GPT-4o-mini, occupies a dominant position with a significant lead.
+This dominance can be attributed to three factors: outstanding benchmark performance, highly optimized interaction design, and an active developer ecosystem.
+In contrast, the Llama series, which includes Llama 2, Llama 3, and other iterative versions, holds a relatively smaller proportion, indicating that there is potential for applicability improvement in the ASPR field.
+Remarkably, the ``Others'' category accounts for over a third of the total, highlighting the diversity of ASPR research tools.
+This indicates the flexibility available to users in choosing non-mainstream models that are better suited to their particular requirements.